ilifu/ilifu_user_docs/docs/getting_started/ssh.md

 Access to ilifu is controlled through SSH public-private key pairs.

-If you are a new user you have likely just generated a SSH key pair, and sent your public key to our system through the webform.
+If you are a new user, you have likely just generated an SSH key pair, and sent your public key to our system through the webform.

 ## Managing your SSH public key